Basic Course Information

 1. The Elements of Statistical Learning.
 (ESL) Authors: Hastie T., Tibshirani R. and Friedman J.

-2. An Introduction of Statistical Learning with Applications in R. (ISL) Authors: James, G., Witten, D., Hastie, T., Tibshirani, R
+2. An Introduction of Statistical Learning with Applications in R. (ISL) Authors: James, G., Witten, D., Hastie, T., Tibshirani, R (ps: the 2nd edition of the book is out and free to download).

-A few topics covered in 1 and 2 appear to be obsolete (e.g. boosting algorithms and support vector machines), so we will supplement with more up-to-date materials from other books or original papers.
+A few topics covered in 1 and 2 appear to be obsolete (e.g., boosting algorithms and support vector machines), so we will supplement with more up-to-date materials from other books or original papers.

 A few other references are helpful to have, including